ptrace — process trace

 not be executed.
 See the documentation on

 syscall-stops below.
-For PTRACE_SYSEMU_SINGLESTEP
+For PTRACE_SYSEMU_SINGLESTEP, do

 the same but also singlestep if not a system